ManticoreGamesInc/platform-documentation/src/api/ui.md

 ### `ShowFlyUpText`

 In this example, RP points can be granted to a player by calling the function GiveRewardPoints(player, amount).
-Additionally, a fly-up text appears and stays on screen for a bit, displaying the amount of RP that was gained.
+Additionally, a fly up text appears and stays on screen for a bit, displaying the amount of RP that was gained.
 The script is broken into 2 parts, where the first one goes into a server script and the second one into a client script.

 ```lua
 -- Server script: